Have a great idea? Cool! But think carefully before investing your life savings trying to turn it into a business.

 On the other hand, I have invested a lot of time, energy and passion into the sales profession, and because of my involvement in the industry, I still see opportunities to add value to the sales profession everywhere.

 Another good example is Wellington refrigeration engineer Jude Benedict, the mastermind behind Kiwi Klips.
 The idea for this came from doing the task itself; having back trouble, and living in wet, windy Wellington, hanging out the washing was difficult when he had to bend down all the time.
 He designed a clip that attaches to your washing pole, a post, wall, fence, gate – nearly anything that doesn’t move – to hold your washing basket off the ground.
 Such a simple solution, but so effective.
 Jude is now helping people with back problems, the elderly, pregnant women, or anyone that would just like to take the pain out of hanging out the washing.

 So there’s two clues about where great business ideas come from.
 You’ll notice that these methods are quite different from simply coming up with ideas for the sake of having ideas.
-By starting with a problem you’ll ensure that your solution is creating value.
+By starting with a problem people want to solve, you’ll ensure that your solution is creating value.